sindresorhus/memoize/readme.md

 Type: `number`<br>
 Default: `Infinity`

 Milliseconds until the cache expires.
+If value is zero, the cache item will be evicted in the next cleanup stage.
+If value is negative, `mem` will throw an exception.

 ##### cacheKey